vpipkt/pzsvc-exec/README.md

 outGeoJson: as with outTiffs and outTxts, but with GeoJson files.
 Must be in proper GeoJson format.

-pz: if this parameter is defined as anything other than the empty string, the service will return its result in a format designed for Piazza consumption.
-This is intended to support being called through Piazza as a job.
-If the service is beign called directly, this should be left blank.

 ## Example http calls

 `http://<address:port>/execute`